openpermissions/odrl-profile/README.md

 Currently the following OpenLicensing profile exist:

-   * CREATIVE - Creative copyrights.
-   * SW - A demo profile for software licensing.
+   * OLEX - Support of creative content licensing.

 Best practices when building a Profile and managing a hub